Mileena28/Mileena28.github.io/_posts/2025-08-20-why-im-writing-the-chosen-chronicles.md

 I'm not writing The Chosen Chronicles to escape reality anymore.
 I'm writing them to drag reality into the light, dress it in fantasy clothes, and force us all to look at what we've been taught to ignore.

 These books are for the girl I used to be, searching library shelves for something thick enough to hide in.
-But more than that, they're for who she became—someone who needed stories that didn't let her hide, that validated her experience, that said: *This happened.
+But more than that, they're for who she became: someone who needed stories that didn't let her hide, that validated her experience, that said: *This happened.
 It was wrong.
 And you're allowed to be furious about it.*

 They're for every survivor who's been told their story is too dark, too complicated, too uncomfortable for mainstream fiction.
 For everyone who's been asked to sanitize their experience for palatability.